Denver's more moderate mayoral candidates pull ahead

 Former Democratic Mayor John Hickenlooper launched a successful gubernatorial campaign, which propelled him into the U.S. Senate, where he now represents Colorado.
 Going back further, after his tenure as Denver mayor, Democrat Frederico Peña went on to become U.S. Energy Secretary under former President Bill Clinton.

 The other candidates in the race — including a former boxer, an investment banker, a state lawmaker and a former Crenshaw Mafia Gang member — were further behind the two frontrunners for the initial batch of votes.
-Only around 90,000 votes, in a city of half a million registered voters, have been counted.
-Far more are expected Tuesday night and Wednesday.
-The election likely won’t be decided until a June 6 runoff.
+About 104,000 votes, in a city of half a million registered voters, have been counted.

 Current Mayor Michael Hancock, who has run the city since 2011, can't run again because of term limits.
 Hancock’s long tenure in office has been the norm for Denver mayors over the last half century.
 This year’s winner will be only the sixth mayor elected since 1968.